bstaton1/esc-qual-ms-analysis/README.md

 ## Session Info

-For reproducibility purposes, all analyses were conducted using this configuration:
+For reproducibility purposes, all post-MCMC analyses were conducted using this configuration:

 ```
 - Session info --------------------------------------------------------------------------